praveenRI007/VendorManagementApp/README.md

 - Has Token Authentication Support with token expiry of 5min and User will be directed to login Screen for fetching token.

 - Login System is statically typed and doesnt involve Database as this was POC app , the username and password to login are given below

+- Performance Metrics of Vendor is updated when Purchase order is created or updated and when purchase order is acknowledged using <b>Django Signals</b>

 >Username : Admin
 >Password : password